odin-lang/odin-lang.org/content/docs/overview.md

 assert(math.abs(sin_tau(0.75) - -1) <= 0.001)  // sin_tau(0.75) is approximately -1
 ```

-However, to specify that a parameter must be a **compile-time** constant, which is not the same thing as a run-time constant and may sometimes be necessary or desirable, the parameter's name must be prefixed with a dollar sign `$`.
+However, to specify that a parameter must be a **compile-time** constant, which is not the same thing as an immutable parameter, and may sometimes be necessary or desirable, the parameter's name must be prefixed with a dollar sign `$`.
 The following example takes two compile-time constant parameters and then uses them to initialize an array of known length:
 ```odin
 make_f32_array :: #force_inline proc($N: int, $val: f32) -> (res: [N]f32) {
 	for _, i in res {